Mena-E/airbnb-34/README.md

 # AirBnB booking price calculator

-This app uses a machine learning model trained on over 50,000 different AirBnB listings to determine the best price for you to list your AirBnB accommodations.
+This app uses a machine learning model trained on over 120,000 different AirBnB listings from to determine the best price for you to list your AirBnB accommodations.

 ## Description

 This repo is intended to be deployed as a Heroku web app.
 Due to this, there's no need for installation or dependencies.
-Simply navigate to ______ to use our app.
+Simply navigate [here](https://estimatemyairbnb.herokuapp.com/) to use our app.
 If you wish to use this repo yourself, the requirements are listed in the pipfiles and requirements.txt.